StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Or, to work through the StatisticalRethinking book using Julia and Turing, download `project` [StatisticalRethinkingTuring.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl) and open a Pluto notebook.

-Time permitting I would love to see a StatisticalRethinkingDhmc.jl which could be a combination of Soss.jl and DynamicHMC.jl.
-If interested, please contact me!
+Time permitting I would love to see a StatisticalRethinkingDhmc.jl, which could be a combination of Soss.jl and DynamicHMC.jl, and a StatisticalRethinkingMamba.jl!

+If interested in either of the last 2 projects, please contact me!

 ## Usage